 An identifier is a name that a programmer creates for a Jeroo or a method.
-The rules for creating an identifier in Jeroo's Java-style language are the same as those used in Java.
+The rules for creating an identifier in Jeroo's Python-style language are the same as those used in Python itself.

-- 1. The first character must be a letter, a dollar sign (\$), or an underscore (). - 2.
-The remaining characters can be letters, digits, dollar signs, and underscores. - 3.
+- 1. The first character must be a letter or an underscore (). - 2.
+The remaining characters can be letters, digits, and underscores. - 3.
 There is no limit on the length of an identifier.